Coronavirus (COVID-19) information for people with disability

 How to make a complaint about a provider

-If you feel unsafe or are unhappy with the quality of your supports and services – whether or not these issues relate to COVID-19 – you can speak to us about your concerns.
+If you are unhappy with the quality or safety of your supports or services – whether or not these issues relate to COVID-19 – you can speak to us about your concerns.
 It is always okay to speak up.

 If you are in New South Wales, South Australia, the Australian Capital Territory, Northern Territory, Queensland, Victoria or Tasmania, you can make a complaint to us by: